Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: Abstract

 \section{Abstract}

-The increasing number of electric vehicles (EVs) has led to the need for installing public charging stations.
-Though EVs are mostly charged at the residence, public charging stations are also required for the ease-of-use.
-The public electric vehicle charging infrastructures (EVCIs) must be equipped with a good number of electric vehicle charging stations (EVCS) with fast charging capability to accommodate the EV traffic demand, or else it would lead to congestion at the charging stations.
+The increasing number of electric vehicles (EVs) has led to the need for installing public electric vehicle charging stations (EVCS) to facilitate ease of use and to support users who do not have the option of residential charging.
+The public electric vehicle charging infrastructures (EVCIs) must be equipped with a good number of EVCSs, with fast charging capability, to accommodate the EV traffic demand, which would otherwise lead to congestion at the charging stations.
 The location of these fast-charging infrastructures significantly impacts the distribution system (DS).
-We propose the optimal placement of fast-charging EVCIs at different locations in the distribution system so that the power loss and voltage deviations are kept at a minimum using multi-objective particle swarm optimization (MOPSO).
-Time-series analysis of the distribution and EV load variations are performed using MATLAB and OpenDSS.
-We further analyze the cost benefits of the EVCIs for a real-time pricing condition and use an autoregressive integrated moving average (ARIMA) model to predict the dynamic price.
-This allows the charging station operator to make promotional offers for maximizing utilization and increasing profits.
-Using the proposed methods, the results obtained validate the optimal location of EVCIs, cost benefits, and dynamic price predictions.
+We propose the optimal placement of fast-charging EVCIs at different locations in the distribution system, using multi-objective particle swarm optimization (MOPSO), so that the power loss and voltage deviations are kept at a minimum.
+Time-series analysis of the DS and EV load variations are performed using MATLAB and OpenDSS.
+We further analyze the cost benefits of the EVCIs under real-time pricing conditions and employ an autoregressive integrated moving average (ARIMA) model to predict the dynamic price.
+The simulated test system without any EVCI has a power loss of 164.36 kW and squared voltage deviations of 0.0235 p.u.
+Using the proposed method, the results obtained validate the optimal location of 5 EVCIs (each having 20 EVCSs with a 50kWh charger rating) resulting in a minimum power loss of 201.40 kW and squared voltage deviations of 0.0182 p.u. in the system.
+Significant cost benefits for the EVCIs are also achieved, and an R-squared value of dynamic price predictions of 0.9999 is obtained.
+This would allow the charging station operator to make promotional offers for maximizing utilization and increasing profits.